8. Tutorials¶

 That being said, a door can act:

-• as a full decompression feature (e.g.: swivel doors) if the “vent_area_*” has the same value as the “door” column value.
+- as a full decompression feature (e.g.: swivel doors) if the

-• as a nested decompression feature (e.g.: decompression panel) if the “vent_area_*” is lower than the “door” column value.
+” column value. - as a nested decompression feature (e.g.: decompression panel) if

 Some more info can be found in the dedicated section doors, and in some useful common examples, like Simple decompressing door.